GEO-BON/bon-in-a-box-pipelines/pipelines/BII/BII_pipeline.md

 - **Coordinate reference system:** the coordinate reference system of choice.
 Search for a CRS of interest [here](https://epsg.io/).
 This needs to be a projected coordinate reference system (in meters).

 - **Spatial resolution:** the spatial resolution of the rasters (in meters).
+The spatial resolution of the layer is 10 x 10 km.

 ### Pipeline steps

-#### **1. Getting the country bounding box**
+#### **1. Retrieving the country bounding box**
 This step retrieves the bounding box for the country/region of interest using the `Get country bounding box` pipeline.

 #### **2. Loading data from the GEO BON STAC catalog**
-This step extracts geospatial data from various collections on the GEO BON Spatio Temporal Asset Catalog.
+This step extracts the global biodiversity intactness layers from various collections on the GEO BON Spatio Temporal Asset Catalog.
+The layers are in EPSG: 4326 and 10x10 km resolution but the user can specify other coordinate references systems and spatial resolutions.

 #### **3. Calculating zonal statistics**
 This step calculates the zonal statistics for the raster layers obtained from the GEO BON STAC catalog over the bounding box from step 1, using the R package exactextractr.
+The user can choose what types of zonal statistics will be extracted.

 #### **4. Calculating the BII change**
 This step generates a raster of the change in the BII between the two chosen time points.
 The BII uses the PREDICTS database to establish a reference state using the biodiversity patterns in habitats with minimal disturbance levels.
 Then, it assigns sensitivity scores to each species based on their vulnerability to human pressure.
 Intactness is calculated by comparing the observed species abundance in a given area to what is expected under reference conditions with low human impact.